Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Thornlands' income level is higher than average nationally, according to latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income among taxpayers is $57,898 and the average income stands at $71,035, compared to Greater Brisbane's figures of $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $63,636 (median) and $78,075 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Thornlands cluster around the 74th percentile nationally.
-Distribution data shows that 36.9% of residents (8,044 people) fall within the $1,500 - $2,999 income bracket, mirroring regional levels where 33.3% occupy this bracket.
-Thornlands demonstrates considerable affluence with 31.3% earning over $3,000 per week.
-High housing costs consume 16.5% of income, though strong earnings still place disposable income at the 77th percentile nationally.
+Thornlands suburb has higher income levels than the national average, according to AreaSearch data from the ATO for financial year 2023.
+Its median income among taxpayers is $57,898 and average income stands at $71,035.
+This compares with Greater Brisbane's figures of $58,236 and $72,799 respectively.
+Based on Wage Price Index growth since financial year 2023, current estimates are approximately $63,636 (median) and $78,075 (average) as of September 2025.
+According to the 2021 Census, incomes in Thornlands cluster around the 74th percentile nationally.
+Income distribution shows that 36.9% of residents earn between $1,500 and $2,999 per week (8,042 people), mirroring regional levels where 33.3% occupy this bracket.
+Thornlands demonstrates affluence with 31.3% earning over $3,000 per week.
+High housing costs consume 16.5% of income, but strong earnings place disposable income at the 77th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income